-Our vision for Geography at Bridge and Patrixbourne CEP School is that children will develop a sense of place and become invested in the pivotal geographical challenges facing our world today.
-Through a raft of learning experiences, both inside and outside the classroom, we hope that children will develop the skills of a geographer and leave Year 6 as advocates for a geographically aware world, using both local and global case studies as a lens for their learning.
+At Bridge and Patrixbourne CEP School, children will develop a sense of place and become invested in the pivotal geographical challenges facing our world today.
+Through a raft of learning experiences, both inside and outside the classroom, children will develop the skills of a geographer and leave Year 6 as advocates for a geographically aware world, using both local and global case studies as a lens for their learning.

 Whilst Geography is taught throughout the year, at the end of Term 1 we review and celebrate the Geography that is being taught and you can see examples of the children's work below.